Engaging Victorians through social media to drive behaviour change in recycling with engaging, motivational, and relatable content

 Response

-We worked closely with Sustainability Victoria to deliver influencer marketing for their ‘Not in Bags’ campaign.
-The research showed that incorrect recycling behaviours were most prevalent among people aged 35-55, and potentially from a CALD background.
+Research showed that incorrect recycling behaviours were most prevalent among people aged 35-55, and potentially from a CALD background.
 Our influencer marketing strategy sought to drive behaviour change with engaging, motivational, and relatable content that reached target audiences through trusted voices within their own communities.

 Outcome

-As Sustainability Victoria’s first foray into influencer marketing, this campaign served as a fantastic opportunity for the government body to determine if this communications channel was right for them.
+As Sustainability Victoria’s first foray into influencer marketing, this campaign served as a benchmark opportunity for the government body to determine if this communications channel was right for them.
 We conducted a thorough analysis of the campaign and distilled key insights for the Sustainability Victoria project team to take back to their wider network and inform their future influencer marketing strategies.